Admin Guide¶

 Logs¶

-You can view the d3X Controller Logs on this page.
+You can view the controller pod logs on this page.

 Click on the drop down option at the start of each log to view all the details of the log.